mfogel/geojson-cli-explode/README.md

 ## Usage

 A GeoJSON file containing a `FeatureCollection` is expected via `stdin`.
 The `FeatureCollection` will be split into a series of individual files placed within the same directory, each file containing one `Feature`.
+By default, the files will be named `1.geojson`, `2.geojson`, etc.

 ## Options